WBAA: Pre-broadcast radio at Purdue

 Experimentation in radio—then commonly known as "wireless telegraphy"—at Purdue University dated back to at least 1910, but initial attempts to construct a transmitter capable of communicating with other stations had limited success.
 A more ambitious effort in 1916, based at the Electrical laboratory, had to be suspended in early 1917, when, with the entry of the United States into World War I, most civilian stations were ordered to shut down.
-During the war, Purdue conducted radio instruction for students and military personel.
+During the war, Purdue conducted radio instruction for students and military personnel.

 After the end of the war, civilian radio stations were again permitted.
 In 1919, the university was issued a temporary authorization, followed by a "Technical and Training School" license which was originally given the call sign of 9YA, which was changed the next year to 9YB.
 9YB's primary transmitter was a 2-kilowatt spark set, which transmitted on wavelengths of 200 meters (1500 kHz) and 375 meters (800 kHz) and could only send the dots-and-dashes of Morse code.
 It was employed to send and receive messages between Purdue and other stations around the Midwest.
 The Purdue Exponent newspaper used 9YB as part of a news service among Western Conference schools.
-For audio transmissions, the station added a small transmitter that had been constructed as a thesis assignment by R. H. Vehling, class of 1921.
+For audio broadcasts, the station added a small transmitter that had been constructed as a thesis assignment by R. H. Vehling, class of 1921.